cybertraining-dsc/su22-reu-385/time-series-prediction/detrend/detrend.md

 * <https://www.statology.org/detrend-data/>

-# Detrend a Time Series
+# De trend a Time Series

-Detrending time series data means removing an underlying trend from the data.
-The main reason for doing so is to make seasonal or cyclical subtrends in the data more visible.
+De trending time series data means removing an underlying trend from the data.
+The main reason for doing so is to make seasonal or cyclical sub trends in the data more visible.

-Time series data can be detrended using two methods:
+Time series data can be de trended using two methods:

 * Detrend by Differencing